 Coriolis Force, Page 1 of 4

 Here we use the analogy of a ball thrown on a rotating carousel.
 Two people sit at opposite sides, and one attempts to throw a ball to the other.
-For the purposes of this illustration, the earth is analogous to the “inertial” reference frame and the carousel is analogous to the rotating reference frame.
+For the purposes of this illustration, the rotating carousel is the “Earth” and the non-rotating region is the “inertial” frame, which is fixed relative to the stars.
 Note also that this analogy holds best at the North Pole of the Earth.